 The 4 positions (perspectives)

-2nd Position (2nd person perspective) – Other (we) - The empathy position of understanding, feeling with, and seeing things from another’s point of view.
-Here we feel in accord with the other and develop a strong sense of others - his or her perceptive.
+2nd Position (2nd person perspective) – Other (we) – The empathy position of lookinbg as another; understanding, feeling with, and seeing things from another’s point of view.
+Here we feel in accord with the other and develop a strong sense of others – his or her perspective.
 This position is known as “looking as – another – inter-subjectively”.
 This is the perspective of religion.

-3rd Position (third person perspective) Meta (it) - The position of stepping back to gain a sense of distance, to observe, to witness, to be neutral, and appreciate other perspectives (see what they cannot see).
+3rd Position (third-person perspective) Meta (it) – The position of stepping back to gain a sense of distance, to observe, witness, be neutral, and appreciate other perspectives (see what they cannot see).
 This position is known as “looking at – another – objectively”.
 This is the perspective of science.

-4th Position (fourth person perspective) Meta System (its) - The position for understanding the wider context(s) (ie. Environmental, social, linguistic, business, family, organisational and other systemic contexts.) that influence all of the larger systems and contexts of our world.
+4th Position (fourth person perspective) Meta System (its) – The position for understanding the wider context(s) (ie. Environmental, social, linguistic, business, family, organisational, and other systemic contexts.) that influence all of the larger systems and contexts of our world.
 This position is known as “looking systemically – inter-objectively”.
 This is the functional fit view.

 The Power of 4 Perspectives

 We could literally write several books on the power of the quadrants or perspectives (Ken Wilber has).
-So I’ll summerise:
+So I’ll summarise:

 To hold multiple perspectives at once, in any and all moments, enables you freedom from: